feedthejim/effective-barnacle/README.md

 # effective-barnacle
-A multiplayer game using React, Rambda, Websockets and HTML5 Canvas.
+A multiplayer game using React, Ramda, Websockets and HTML5 Canvas.

 # authors
 Jimmy Lai <lai_a@epita.fr>